22 Benedictions and Blessings in the Bible (With Meanings & Uses)

 Benedictions are some of the most beautiful and powerful words in Scripture.
 They offer reassurance, peace, and a reminder of God's faithful presence.
 Many churches use them at the close of worship services, but their purpose reaches far beyond ritual.
 They are gifts, divinely inspired words of blessing that speak to the heart of who God is and what God desires for us.

-What Is a Benediction in the Bible?
+What Does Benediction Mean in the Bible?

 22 Biblical Benedictions with References and Reflections